Nonstabilizerness of Permutationally Invariant Systems

-where the sum is restricted to those $\vec{N}$ such that $\lvert \braket{\psi |\hat P(\vec{N})|\psi} \rvert = 1$, with $\mathrm{poly}(N)$ operations, while the SRE can be computed using Eqs.~\eqref{eq:sre} and~\eqref{eq:pi-pauli-sum}.
-As for the average entanglement-spectrum flatness, we point out that the state obtained after the application of a generic Clifford gate to a permutationally invariant state is no longer symmetric, which might lead to assume permutation symmetry cannot help in the evaluation of this quantity.
-However, as mentioned before, the average flatness can be computed from the SRE~\cite{tirrito2023}.
+of $4^N$ real numbers $r_i \in [0, 1]$ given by the expectations of the Pauli strings on $\ket{\psi}$, one can just store the $\mathcal{D}$ expectation values of the symmetric representatives $\hat P(\vec{N})$ and their degeneracy $g(\vec{N})$ for any quadruple $\vec{N}$.
+Then, the SRE can be computed using Eqs.~\eqref{eq:sre} and~\eqref{eq:pi-pauli-sum}.
+In the Supplementary Material~\cite{Note3}, we discuss how permutational invariance simplifies the calculation of other measures of nonstabilizerness, such as the entanglement spectrum flatness~\cite{tirrito2023} and the stabilizer nullity~\cite{beverland2020}.
 This exponential simplification, arising from permutationally-invariant state tomography~\cite{moroder2012,novo2013}, is what allows us to exactly study the nonstabilizerness of systems of hundreds of qubits.

-\textit{Lipkin-Meshkov-Glick model} --- Equipped with these tools, we study the nonstabilizerness of the ground state of the Lipkin-Meshkov-Glick (LMG) model~\cite{lipkin1965}.
-We consider the Hamiltonian
+\textit{Lipkin-Meshkov-Glick model} --- Equipped with these tools, we study the nonstabilizerness in the spectrum of the LMG model~\cite{lipkin1965}.
+First, we focus on the ground state.
+We consider the Hamiltonian (in units of the exchange coupling $J$)

-where $J = 1$ is the unit of energy and $\gamma$ is the strength of the transverse field.
-This model features a second-order quantum phase transition at the critical value $\gamma_c = 1$: for $\gamma < \gamma_c$ the ground state (GS) of the model is ferromagnetic (aligned along $x$), while for $\gamma > \gamma_c$ the state is paramagnetic (aligned along $z$).
-The order parameter describing this symmetry-breaking transition is $m_x = \lim_{N\to\infty} \braket{\text{GS} | 2 \hat S_x^{(N)} / N | \text{GS}}$.
-The half-system entanglement entropy of the ground state, $S_{N/2}$, displays a $\ln N$ divergence at the critical point of the mean-field (MF) transition, approaches the value $S_{N/2} = \ln 2$ in the zero-field limit, where the ground state of the model is a GHZ state in the $x$ direction, and becomes zero in the opposite limit of ultrastrong transverse field, where the ground state is the product state polarized along $z$~\cite{latorre2005}.
-What about the GS nonstabilizerness?
+where $\xi \in [0, 1]$.
+The dimensionless transverse field, controlling the properties of the model, is $\gamma(\xi) \equiv (1-\xi) / 4\xi \in [0, \infty]$.
+This model features a second-order quantum phase transition at the critical value $\xi_c = 1/5$ ($\gamma_c = 1)$: for $\gamma < \gamma_c$ the ground state (GS) is ferromagnetic (aligned along $x$), while for $\gamma > \gamma_c$ the state is paramagnetic.
+The order parameter describing this symmetry-breaking transition is the magnetization in the $x$-direction $m_x$.
+The half-system entanglement entropy of the ground state, $S_{N/2}$, displays a $\ln N$ divergence at the critical point of the mean-field (MF) transition, approaches the value $S_{N/2} = \ln 2$ in the zero-field limit, where the ground state is a GHZ state in the $x$ direction, and becomes zero in the opposite limit, where the GS is the product state polarized along $z$~\cite{latorre2005}.